Trip Highlights

 - Watch or small travel clock with alarm.

-*ROW’s adventures are best enjoyed if you travel light.
-For Galapagos Unbound trips pack as lightly as possible.
+*Sea kayak Adventures are best enjoyed if you travel light.
+For Galapagos trips pack as lightly as possible.

 Clothes